Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

 - From [[6 Social Dysphoria]]
     - Changing in a gym locker room is unthinkable.
     - Even when your commentary is solicited, everything you could say feels unwanted and inappropriate
-    - For example, an AMAB trans person may find themselves very uncomfortable in groups of men.
+    - For example, an AMAB [[transgender|trans]] person may find themselves very uncomfortable in groups of men.
 They may feel out of place and struggle to fit in among their male peers.
 Masculine social interactions don�t come naturally to them, and trying to emulate their male friends feels awkward.
 - From [[8 Sexual Dysphoria]]
     - as someone with a strong fascination with women�s apparel, particularly lingerie.
     - But on top of all of this, I was _terrified_ to be seen expressing legitimate sexual interest in other women.
 - From [[9 Presentational Dysphoria]]
-    - an interest in feminine presentation to be misinterpreted as sexual desire.
+    - an interest in feminine presentation to be misinterpreted as sexual [[desire]].